bryaan/dotfiles/README.md

 sh ./os_linux/set-defaults.sh
 ```

+## Structure

 Anything with an extension of .symlink will get symlinked (without .symlink extension) into $HOME when you run ./install.sh.

-TODO Try to replace the python script with a bash script.
-Then delte ./default.nix
-If we haven't done this then on linux must run 'nix-shell' to get the proper host config.

 - Fractal folders.
-So in most first level dirs you will find fish files that contain
-  commands for that particular app.
-They may also contain setup, but in this case files should
-  be imported manually so the order of import can be fixed.
+So in most first level dirs you will find fish files that contain commands for that particular app.
+They may also contain setup, but in this case files should be imported manually so the order of import can be fixed.

 - All files ending in `*.symlink`, no matter their location, are to be symlinked into $HOME.
 TODO Directories should also work, for example the dir /atom.symlink will be symlinked into $HOME/.atom

 ## Setup